hyperledger-archives/indy-sdk/doc/signing-commits.md

 ## How to Sign Previous Commits
  1. Use `git-log --show-signature` to see which commits need to be signed.
- 1. Go into interactive rebase mode `$ git rebase -i HEAD~X` where X is the number of commits up to the most current commit you would like to see.
+ 1. Go into interactive rebase mode using `$ git rebase -i HEAD~X` where X is the number of commits up to the most current commit you would like to see.
  1. You will see a list of the commits in a text file.
 On the line after each commit you need to sign, add `exec git commit --amend --no-edit -S`
     ```
     pick 12345 commit message